johnsnewby/ubuntu-tezos-installer/security.md

 ### Sharing ledger using USB over IP

+Advantages:
+    - works with all software, including Kiln
+    - that's it.

+Disadvantages
+    - fiddly to set up
+    - not super reliable

 One of the less-known abilities of Linux is to share USB devices over IP.
 Although it's a little fiddly to set up it turns out to work well.
 Here are step-by-step instructions.
 The files [mount-remote-ledger.sh](mount-remote-ledgers.sh) and [share-ledger.sh](share-ledger.sh) in this repository automate much of this.

 On both source and destination machines, install the modules and tools to support USB over IP.
 These are specific to your kernel version; the easiest way to know which packages are required is to attempt to use the `usbip` command and see what the OS tells you to install.
 My system required `linux-tools-5.4.0-1008-raspi` and `linux-cloud-tools-raspi` but YMMV.